 The Bodhisatta was once a tree fairy.
 He heard a jackal praise a crow so it would throw him some fruit, and the pleased crow returned the flattery.
 The Bodhisatta chased the lying animals away.

 The Bodhisatta was once a tree fairy.
 He heard a crow praise a jackal hoping it would let him eat from an ox carcass, and the pleased jackal returned the flattery.
 The Bodhisatta disliked both lying animals.

 The Bodhisatta was once a spirit of the sea.
 He heard a greedy “water crow” tell fish and birds not to drink too much water in the ocean so it would not dry up.

 The Bodhisatta was once a spirit of the air.
-A poor woman wanted to wear special clothes to a festival and she convinced her husband to break into the royal park to steal some safflower for dyeing them.
-He was caught and impaled, and as he died he muttered that his greatest pain was not being able to see his wife in beautiful new clothes.
+A poor woman wanted to wear special clothes to a festival, and she convinced her husband to break into the royal park to steal some safflower for dyeing them.
+He was caught and killed.
 He told a crow to send her a final message.
-The Bodhisatta saw all of this happen.
+The Bodhisatta saw all this happen.

 The Bodhisatta was once Indra, king of the gods.
-A wolf decided to follow the holy-day precepts, but the Bodhisatta proved the wolf was weak-willed by taking the form of a goat, which the wolf tried to kill and eat.
+A wolf planned to follow the precepts for the holy day, but the Bodhisatta proved that the wolf was weak-willed by taking the form of a goat, which the wolf tried to kill and eat.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547